Medicare Card Replacement

 - Request a new Medicare card in person at the Social Security office nearest your home.

 Your Medicare replacement card should arrive by mail about 30 days after you submit the request.
-Make sure that Social Security (or the RRB) has the correct address in its records, since it will be mailed to the address on file.
+Make sure that Social Security (or the RRB, if applicable) has the correct address in its records, since your Medicare card will typically be mailed to the address on file.

-Requesting an expedited replacement of your stolen or lost Medicare card
+Requesting a faster replacement of your lost Medicare card

-You can request to receive a letter to use as temporary proof of Medicare coverage, while you wait for your new Medicare card to arrive.
+If you lost your Medicare card, or someone stole it, you can request a letter to use as temporary proof of Medicare coverage, while you wait for your replacement Medicare card to arrive.
 You should get this letter in the mail in about 10 days.

 If you need proof of your Medicare coverage immediately for your doctor or for a prescription, you can visit a Social Security or Railroad Retirement Board office in person.

-Replacing a stolen or lost Medicare card for your Medicare plan
+Replacing a lost or stolen Medicare card for your Medicare plan

-If you are enrolled in a Medicare plan, such as a Medicare Advantage, Medigap, or Medicare Supplement plan, you may have a membership card that is separate from your Medicare card for Original Medicare.
+If you are enrolled in a Medicare health plan, such as a Medicare Advantage plan – or if you have a Medicare Supplement plan – you may have a membership card that is separate from your Medicare card for Original Medicare.
 If you lose your plan membership card, you should contact the plan directly.
 In this situation, you wouldn’t request a replacement card through Social Security or the RRB.

 If you have any questions about using your Medicare card, I’m here to help.
-You can learn about my background below in my profile.
 If you’d like more information on other Medicare plans, we can set up a time to talk by phone or email; just use the links below.
 Or, you can use our Compare Plans buttons to browse plan options on your own.
-To get assistance more quickly, just call us at the number below to reach me or another one of our licensed insurance agents.
+To get assistance more quickly, just call us at the number below to reach me or another one of our Medicare.com licensed insurance agents.

 Call Medicare.com’s licensed insurance agents at 1-844-847-2660, TTY users 711; Monday through Friday, 8AM to 8PM ET.